George XII of Georgia: Heir

 With the death of Prince Solomon in 1765, George became the oldest surviving son of the royal family and thus, the presumptive heir to his father's crown.
 One year later, Heraclius II decided to formalize the future of his dynasty, following the failure of Prince Paata Bagrationi of Mukhrani's rebellion.
 Seeking more responsibility within the country, George asked for the governorship of the Armenian province of Pambak, where he launched a program of repopulation of the region, devastated by centuries of invasion.

 George was officially named Heir to the Throne of Two Georgias in 1766.
 As an apanage, he received large swaths of territories in southern Georgia, at the border with neighboring Persia and largely populated by Armenians and Turkmens, as well as the title of "Lord of Ksani, Tianeti, Aghja-Qala, Lore, and Pambak".
 This secured George's position as his step-mother, Queen Darejan, increased her influence within the royal court in favor of her own children.
 One of them, Prince Levan, received the title of Duke of Aragvi, a major domain in the center of Georgia.

 This distribution, which continued later with the granting of the Duchy of Ksani to Prince Iulon in 1790, was an attempt to diminish the large powers of the nobility and to centralize the influence of the Bagrationi royal dynasty.
 With several governors appointed to replace deposed princes, George married in 1766 the young princess Ketevan Andronikashvili, daughter of the Governor of Kiziqi, at the time 12 years old.
-She soon became popular at the royal court, notably after taking charge herself of a 300-strong army to defeat a Lezgin raid in 1777.
-The princely couple gave birth to six sons and six daughters before Ketevan's death on June 3, 1782.
-On July 13, 1783, George remarried to Princess Mariam Tsitsishvili, daughter of Governor George Tsitsishvili of Pambak and Shuragali.
+She soon became popular at the royal court, notably after taking charge herself of a 300-strong army to defeat a Lezgin raid in 1777 at the Battle of Ghartiskari.
+The princely couple gave birth to six sons and six daughters before Ketevan's death on 3 June 1782.
+On 13 July 1783, George remarried to Princess Mariam Tsitsishvili, daughter of Governor George Tsitsishvili of Pambak and Shuragali.

 As heir to the throne, George's status within the court was important.
 He became a member of the Great Council of State, responsible for advising the king in national decision-making.
 Both this power and his numerous children contributed to increasing an obvious jealousy from his step-mother.